liatrio-chef/hygieia-petclinic-demo-baked/README.md

 * `cd hygieia-petclinic-demo-baked`

-* Finally `vagrant up` to boot the machine
+*  `vagrant up`

 * Browse to [http://localhost:13000/](http://localhost:13000/)

 * Click in the user field and wait for API Connectivity to change from red to green (5-30 seconds depending on network quality / cloud)

 * Login with admin / password

-* When browsing to a dashboard give yourself 10-20 seconds for the "Build Per Day" and "Build Duration" graphs to populate.
+* When browsing to a dashboard it can take up to 10-20 seconds for the "Build Per Day" and "Build Duration" graphs to populate.

 Updating the box
 ------------------